-Upon our first consultation, Team 135 learned many things not only about this little girl, but about her family and their lifestyles.
+Upon our first consultation, Team 135 learned many things not only about this little girl, but also about her family and their lifestyles.
 We arrived to the Hunt’s house and entered through the garage, upon which we went directly to their cleaning room to disinfect our things.
-This high tech room was equipped with all the primary cleaning supplies, and even some new gadgets that we hadn’t seen before; a phone sanitizing box.
-We swiftly cleaned our things and walked into the room to personally meet this little girl.
-She was laying on a table watching her favorite youtuber, Ethan Gamer, intently watching him in awe.
-As she was watching this young youtuber, we discussed with her mom about future improvements.
+This high tech room was equipped with all the primary cleaning supplies, and even some new gadgets that we hadn’t seen before like a phone sanitizing box.
+We swiftly cleaned our things and walked into the house to personally meet this little girl.
+She was laying on a table watching her favorite YouTuber, Ethan Gamer.
+As she was watching this young YouTuber, we discussed with her mom about future improvements.
 We also showed her the devices that we finished.
 For example, the mounts for her buttons that she uses to drive her chair.
 Another improvement was a new program that enabled her to drive her chair more reliably.

-Her name is Ella, and Team 135 is helping Engineer Ella to find her strength.
+This is Ella, and Team 135 is helping engineer solutions to improve her way of life.